ArianeBeaudin/arianebeaudin.github.io/poetry.md

 title: poetry
 ---

 I write a lot of poetry, but I rarely organize my poems into something coherent.
-But here's some of my attempt in doing so :
+But here's some of my attempts in doing so :

 - [Songe de plusieurs nuits d'été](songe-de-plusieurs-nuits-d-ete.pdf) (2018, 78p.)
 - [HIER DEMAIN](hier_demain.pdf) (2020, 38p.)